-- Reverse the anti-tourism decisions of the Harper administration: restore the GST-HST rebate to foreign visitors, restore advertising in the US (our biggest market for Canada as a prime destination), reject the changes to penalize seasonal workers in the Employment Insurance system, and eliminate the requirement for a permit to visit Canada from those countries where no visa is required; - Create a separate federal Department of Tourism to coordinate all aspects of tourism.
+- Restore the GST-HST rebate to foreign visitors, reject the changes to penalize seasonal workers in the Employment Insurance system, and eliminate the requirement for a permit to visit Canada from those countries where no visa is required; - Create a separate federal Department of Tourism to coordinate all aspects of tourism.
 This ministry will focus on helping the fastest-growing sector of global tourism, ecotourism, become stronger, and through special programs encourage Aboriginal Canadians to assume a bigger role in our tourism industry; - Increase funding to the arts, culture, and heritage sector (see Part 4.15 Arts and Culture); - Work to make sure our borders are open and security measures are reasonable; - Build a low-carbon tourism sector based on intermodal rail and bicycle touring.